Topics Guideline Workshops on the Revised Tax Credit System for Special Research Expenses" held

 Answers to preliminary questions and requests and opinions from member companies

-In advance of the meeting, the pharmaceutical association member companies submitted questions and opinions regarding the guidelines of this system in general, as well as any practical points or difficulties they had encountered in utilizing the OI-type system.
+In advance of the JPMA Workshops, member companies of the JPMA submitted questions and opinions on the overall Guideline Workshops, as well as on any practical issues or difficulties they had encountered in utilizing the OI-type system.
 On the day of the meeting, Taxation Committee members Hiroki Hirano, Megumi Tsuruno, and Yutaka Aoyagi presented the Committee's views on these issues, and Mr. Sotoku and Mr. Kajimoto provided supplementary explanations.

 In the discussion that followed, Mr. Kajimoto asked about the effect of incentives from the pharmaceutical companies' perspective and practical issues regarding the reasons for the sluggish utilization of the OI-type taxation system.
 He also stated that he would continue to examine the issues and consult with the authorities to find a solution to them.

-Ms. Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), opened the session by noting that this briefing session has been held regularly with the cooperation of the Ministry of Health, Labor and Welfare and the Ministry of Economy, Trade and Industry to promote the utilization of the R&D tax system, and advocated the significance of this meeting as the accumulation of such efforts will surely lead to innovation driving force.
+JPMA Managing Director Sachiko Nakagawa opened the session by noting that this briefing session has been held regularly with the cooperation of the Ministry of Health, Labor and Welfare and the Ministry of Economy, Trade and Industry to promote the utilization of the R&D tax system, and she advocated the significance of this meeting as the accumulation of such efforts will surely lead to the promotion of innovation.

-He also stated that the pharmaceutical industry is one of the industries that make the most use of the R&D taxation system, and in particular, the pharmaceutical industry makes the most use of the taxation system, and that we, the pharmaceutical industry, have a mission to demonstrate the significance of this system by making further achievements and creating innovation through the use of the system, and to examine the practical issues involved.
+He also stated that the pharmaceutical industry is one of the industries that make the most use of the R&D taxation system, and in particular, the pharmaceutical industry makes the most use of the taxation system, and that we, the pharmaceutical companies, have a mission to demonstrate the significance of this system by making further use of it and generating innovation from it, and to examine the practical issues involved.
 We, the pharmaceutical industry, are aware that we have a mission to demonstrate the significance of this system by further establishing a track record of utilization and generating innovation from it.

-He concluded the meeting with a request for the cooperation of member companies to make further use of the OI-type taxation system, especially the "Commissioned Research and Testing by Others" requested by the pharmaceutical industry, not to mention the active use of the system in the future.
+He concluded the meeting with a request for the cooperation of member companies to make further use of the OI-type taxation system, especially "commissioned research and testing by others," which was requested by the pharmaceutical industry.

-( Katsumi Iwata, Taxation Subcommittee, Industrial Policy Committee)
+( Katsumi Iwata, Taxation Subcommittee, Pharmaceutical Industrial Policy Committee)